This guide contains information on advance parole and what to expect before, during, and after traveling abroad.

 A CBP officer will ask questions about your trip abroad when you are re-entering the U.S., such as:

 If you have any prior tickets or arrests (even those that didn’t result in convictions), CBP might question you about the circumstances of those incidents.
-CBP may also question you about your immigration history, including when and how you initially entered the U.S.
+CBP may also question you about your immigration history, including when and how you initially entered the U.S. If you have concerns about these lines of questioning, please consult with an immigration attorney prior to traveling.

 No. USCIS does not refund fees, regardless of any action they take on your application.